 authorized_keysfile and the private key itself have the correct permissions and ownership.

 authorized_keysfile contains the matching public key.
-You will want to check that your public key is added to the Droplet.
+Check that your public key is added to the Droplet.

-If you are not able to recover access to the console, this could indicate issues with the file system that impact the authentication mechanism or configuration issues within the PAM subsystem.
-This would also impact attempts to reset the root password for the Droplet and log in through the console.
+If you cannot recover access to the console, this could indicate issues with the file system used for authentication or configuration issues within the PAM subsystem.
+This would also impact attempts to reset the root password and log in through the console.